ruichen199801/wizard-duel/README.md

 ## Notes

 1. The game is **web only** and not mobile-responsive.
 Please use **Chrome** for the best experience, as other browsers might have issues with audio playback that can prevent the game from running.
-2. Vercel's cold start can cause initial delays or unexpected bugs.
+2. Vercel's cold start can cause initial delays or unexpected bugs that are not reproducible locally.
 If you experience this, just wait a few seconds and reload the page, the issue should typically resolve itself.

 ## Credits